blekenbleu/vJoySDK/FeederDemoCS/docs/README.md

 ```

 ### Feed vJoy Device
-The time has come to do some real work:&nbsp; feed position data to the vJoy device.
+The sender is now ready to feed position data to the VJD.
 There are two approaches:

-1.  **Efficient**: Collect position data, place the data in a position structure then finally send the data to the device.
+1.  **Efficient**: Collect position data, place it in a position structure and send to the VJD.

-2.  **Robust**: Reset the device once, then send position data for every control (axis, button, POV) at a time.
+2.  **Robust**: Reset the VJD once, then send position data for each control (axis, button, POV) one at a time.

 The first approach is more efficient but requires more code
-to deal with the position structure that may change in the future.
+to manipulate a position structure *liable to change in the future*.

-The second approach hides the details of the data fed to the device
+The second approach hides details of data fed to the device
-at the expense of exessive calls to the device driver.
+at the expense of excessive calls to the device driver.

 **Efficient**:
 ```